 Sara Wenger Shenk

-Sara Wenger Shenk serves as president of Anabaptist Mennonite Biblical Seminary, a position she began in fall 2010.
-Since coming to AMBS, she has overseen a “pivot of hope” program redesign, the hiring of seven new faculty, and a change of the seminary’s name.
+Sara Wenger Shenk retired as president of AMBS in June 2019 after serving in this role since fall 2010.
+She was named President Emerita by the AMBS Board of Directors in April 2020.
+During her tenure as president, she oversaw a “pivot of hope” program redesign, the hiring of nine new faculty, and a change in the seminary’s name.
 Her experiences in mission, church planting, teaching and administration fostered a unique combination of leadership gifts.
-She was a member of the faculty and administration of Eastern Mennonite Seminary, Harrisonburg, Va., for 15 years.
-For nine years, she and her husband Gerald served as students and teachers in the former Yugoslavia from 1977 to 1983 and 1986 to 1989.
+She was a member of the faculty and administration of Eastern Mennonite Seminary, Harrisonburg, Virginia, for 15 years.
+For nine years, she and her husband, Gerald, served as students and teachers in the former Yugoslavia (1977–1983 and 1986–1989).
 Sara has held Mennonite Church conference and denominational leadership roles.
 She has written extensively in both academic and church publications.

 - B.A., Eastern Mennonite University, 1975